catamount-music/public-domain/README.md

 If you use a Mac for this, it will look like a `.logicx` file, so just copy that.
 If you are using the commmand line, it's actually a set of nested directories, so you have to copy the whole thing.

+## Usage Notes

+The template is designed so that you can drop a set of audio files into each track, starting a `bar 1`.
+Two tracks, `Track 11` and `Track 12`, are special because they have LogicPro linear EQ plugins that create the low and mid-range anchor versions of the track.
+Here is a typical workflow:

+1. Drag existing audio track in and place them in the appropriate tracks
+2. Copy the pristing original audio file to `track 11` and to `track 12`
+3. Bounce `track 11` and `track 12` in place
+4. Drag the resulting bounce regions to `track 8` and `track 9`.
+These are the anchors.
+5. The cycle range is set to 4 bars at 96 bpm.
+This is exactly a 10 second fragment.
+6. Select an area good for test audio (with dynamic and other variations over the 10 seconds)
+7. With the cycle range set, bounce all tracks from the top down to the anchor folder.
+This should export a 10 second fragment from all tracks.
+These are your signal files.

+> [!TIP]
+> The template has five signals by default, but you can add up to four more.
+Track icons for all are located in this same distribution.
+>
+> Also note that the signal files generated for each audio test have to be randomized so they aren't in the same order for each assessment.
+>

 ## Sync Metadata